 A gluten-free diet reduced thyroid antibodies in a group of women with Hashimoto’s disease .
-Other studies have shown improved thyroid function by eliminating dairy or gluten may help [25, 26].
-In two other studies, lactose restriction and a gluten-free diet led to significant decreases in TSH levels for patients taking synthetic thyroid hormone [27, 28].
+Other studies have shown that eliminating dairy or gluten may help improve thyroid function [8, 22].
+In two other studies, lactose restriction and a gluten-free diet led to significant decreases in TSH levels for patients taking synthetic thyroid hormone [8, 22].

 One additional study showed that women with Hashimoto’s who ate a low-carb diet reduced their thyroid antibodies by 44% .

-The Paleo diet, modeled after the typical diet of paleolithic humans, is both gluten- and dairy-free and is generally low-carb because it is grain and legume-free.
-It includes grass-fed and wild-caught protein, a wide variety of fruits and veggies, healthy fats from foods such as avocados and olive oil, and nuts, seeds, and spices.
+The Paleo diet, modeled after the typical diet of paleolithic humans, is both gluten and dairy-free and is generally low-carb because it is legume and grain-free.
+It includes grass-fed and wild-caught protein, a wide variety of fruits and veggies, and healthy fats from foods such as avocados, olive oil, nuts, seeds, and spices.

-An exciting pilot study improved the quality of life and symptoms of women with Hashimoto’s thyroiditis who used the AIP diet for 10 weeks .
+An exciting pilot study saw improvements in the quality of life and symptoms of women with Hashimoto’s thyroiditis who used the AIP diet for 10 weeks .
 Their tests showed no significant changes to any measures of thyroid function or antibodies, but their inflammation decreased by 29%.
-This illustrates how antibodies levels don’t necessarily track with symptoms, and shouldn’t necessarily be used as a benchmark for improvement.
+This illustrates how antibody levels don’t necessarily track with symptoms, and shouldn’t solely be used as a benchmark for improvement.